20urc3/Sekiryu/README.md

 Are you tired of your computer going "Beep Boop" and you don't understand it ?
 Let this lazy script help you while reverse engineering binary, cracksme challenge, or the malware your lover wrote you.

+### Version
+        This plugins is only available on Linux for the moment.

 ### Requirements

 To use this plugin, you will need the following: